sethlivingston/frontend-architecture/README.md

 ### 3.1.
 Principle: high cohesion

 Cohesion is a measure of how focused a code construct's responsibilities are.
-A code construct with one responsibility is easier to understand, maintain, and reuse.
+A code construct with a single, focused responsibility is easier to understand, maintain, and reuse.
 The [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) calls this, "Do One Thing and Do It Well (DOTADIW)".

 Cohesion in action: